snyk/snyk-intellij-plugin/CONTRIBUTION.md

 ### Build and deploy

-Build process happened through Gradle (as well as all dependency's connection).
+Build process happens through Gradle (as well as all dependency's connection).
 Managed in `build.gradle.kts` root file, parametrised by `gradle.properties` file.

-Release happened automatically every Tuesday at 9am UTC.
+Release happens automatically every Tuesday at 9am UTC.
 Also, could be run manually through GitHub's `Actions/Release` workflow run.
 Specified in `release.yml` file.

 ### Testing
 Should be mostly done trough [IntelliJ Platform Testing Framework](https://plugins.jetbrains.com/docs/intellij/testing-plugins.html) and placed into `integTest` source root except simple independent Unit tests (`test` source root).

-Mocks are [not recommended](https://plugins.jetbrains.com/docs/intellij/testing-plugins.html#mocks) by Jetbrains, but we heavily( and successfully?) use Mockk framework.
+Mocks are [not recommended](https://plugins.jetbrains.com/docs/intellij/testing-plugins.html#mocks) by Jetbrains, but we heavily (and successfully) use Mockk framework.
 Just be careful not to mock whole world and make sure you're testing real functionality and not mocked one.

 ### Useful Links:
 - [IntelliJ Platform Plugin SDK](https://plugins.jetbrains.com/docs/intellij) - that's your "Holy book" :)